 There will be 14 Discussions in Canvas throughout the semester motivated by reading Naked Statistics.
 Each discussion will open on Monday listing the exact pages you need to read.
-You must post an original response (at least 250 words) to questions about the assigned reading by that Friday @ 11:59 PM and then offer 2 responses (at least 150 words) to other student's original posts posts by that Sunday @ 11:59 PM.
-The class will be randomly separated into groups of 4 each week for these discussions.
+You must post an original response (at least 250 words) to questions about the assigned reading by that Thursday @ 11:59 PM and then offer responses (at least 150 words) to 2 students' original posts by that Sunday @ 11:59 PM.
+The class will be randomly separated into groups each week for these discussions.